-Filter expressions are attached to queries, or, more formally, to its corpus
+Metadata filter expressions are attached to queries, or more formally, to their

-An expression operates on the metadata attached to documents that are indexed
+A filter expression operates on the metadata attached to documents that are

-either the entire document, or to specific parts within it, the scope must
+metadata to either the entire document, or to specific parts within it, the

-be explicitly specified for every metadata reference in the expression.
-Valid
+scope must be explicitly specified for every metadata reference in the

-To learn more about setting up metadata so that it can be filtered, have a look at the filter attribute section of the corpus creation documentation.
+To learn more about setting up filterable metadata review the filter attribute section of the corpus creation documentation.

-The expression below selects customer reviews in German with better than a 3-star rating.
+The following filter expression selects customer reviews in German with better than a 3-star rating.
 Note that while there is a single rating for the entire document, the detected language is set at the part level.

 doc.rating > 3.0 and part.lang = 'deu'